vpsfreecz/vpsadminos/docs/os/runlevels.md

 # Runlevels
 vpsAdminOS supports runlevels as suggested by
 [runit documentation](http://smarden.org/runit/runlevels.html).
-There are two runlevels built-in: *single* and *default*. *single* starts only gettys, which is useful for maintenance.
+There are three runlevels built-in: *single*, *rescue* and *default*. *single* starts only gettys, which is useful for maintenance.
+Runlevel *rescue* starts gettys, configures network and starts sshd. *rescue* does not import ZFS pools and does not start *osctld*.
 Runlevel *default* starts all services that handle network configuration, importing of storage pools and starting containers.